rileywheadon/poll-app/ROADMAP.md

 ### Custom Results Interface

 - [ ] Generate charts using raw HTML/JS using server-side data
-- [ ] Customize for each poll type
+  - Customize for each poll type
-- [ ] Iterate on the design, build once
+  - Iterate on the design, build once
-- [ ] This will be tedious and time consuming
+  - This will be tedious and time consuming
+  - Remove bloat (i.e. numpy, plotly) afterwards

 ### Styling and Cross-Device Support